How to Lower Construction Insurance Costs with Video Monitoring

 You likely know your homeowner’s insurance gives you a discount if you install a security system.
 Why?
-Insurance underwriters know that criminals are less likely to target homes with security systems in place—meaning less risk.
-The same thinking applies to construction insurance for job sites.
-In this case, however, video monitoring can be even more beneficial than an alarmed security system—helping to lower the risk of various insurance payouts.
+Insurance underwriters know that criminals are less likely to target homes with security systems in place — meaning less risk.

 As a result, adding monitored construction site security cameras can help you save money on insurance premiums.
 That includes general liability, worker’s compensation, tools and equipment insurance, and builder’s insurance.
 On top of lowering premiums, you’ll also save on deductibles, lost work time, overtime, and more.

-#1: Reduces Worksite Theft
+#1: Reduces worksite theft

-Construction sites house plenty of high-value, easy-to-fence items.
-A set of fence cutters is all thieves often need to access a site after hours.
 Though unmonitored cameras might film them in the act, that’s where the benefit ends.
-With no one watching the feed, the criminals have plenty of time to take what they want.
+With no one watching the feed, there is less time to take action.
+Criminals get away with the goods, and insurance companies are left to pick up the bill.
 The National Equipment Register puts the value of stolen equipment every year between $300 million (residential sites) and $1 billion (commercial sites).

 As a result, video monitoring can reduce your construction insurance premiums for several types of coverage, including overall builder’s insurance, auto insurance, and tools and equipment insurance.
 It can also drive down what you pay before your deductible kicks in.
 On top of that, fewer thefts mean less lost work time.

-#2: Reduces Worksite Injuries
+#2: Reduces worksite injuries

 If you’re wondering why worker’s comp and employer liability premiums keep rising, the following statistics shed some light.